owntech-foundation/OWNVERTER/docs/getting_started.md

 ![Schematic with measurement instruments](images/Ownverter_schematic_v1.svg)

-!!!info Measurements location and convention
+!!!info "Measurements location and convention"
     - **Voltage sensors** - they measure phase voltage of the motor.
     - **Low-side Current sensors** - they measure phase current of the motor.
         Their output is *positive* when the inverter is in **Source mode (current going OUT of the low side)**.
     - **High-side Current sensor** - it is connected right after the high-side connector.
         Its output is *negative* when the converter is in **BUCK mode (current going IN the high side)**.

 Image showing where the measurements can be accessed on the board.

 ![Board with measurement points](images/measurement_on_board.svg)

-!!!note Measurement pins
+!!!note "Measurement pins"
     All measurements have pins which can be easily accessed with a probe (oscilloscope or multimeter) as shown below.

-    !!!warning Use ground springs for noise reduction
+    !!! warning "Use ground springs for noise reduction"

     ![Board with measurement points](images/probe_on_twist.png)

 ### Standard Deviation of Measurements